labordynamicsinstitute/replicability-training/jira-workflow-training.md

 ### Code
 In this stage, download the code or the entire replication package, and populate the Bitbucket repository.
 - [ ] Download the code from openICPSR (typicaly for most cases).
 See [openICPSR repositories](openICPSR_training.md) for instructions on downloading these materials.
+Typically called `111234.zip`.
 - [ ] Populate the Bitbucket repository:
   - Use `git clone` to clone the Bitbucket repository onto your local computer.
 It should be named something like `aearep-123`.
-  - Copy/paste the downloaded openICPSR folder into the local copy of the `aearep-123` repository.
+  - Copy/paste the downloaded openICPSR folder (ZIP file) into the local copy of the `aearep-123` repository.
 The local repository should now have the relevant LDI replication template materials and the openICPSR folder containing the replication materials provided by the authors.
+  - Unzip the openICPSR folder.
+On Windows, double-click.
+On OSX, [replace me].
+From bash: `mkdir 111234; cd 111234; unzip ../111234.zip; cd ..`
-   - The manuscript's files should be in a subdirectory (e.g, `paper_archive` or `111234`, the openICPSR repository number).
-Often this is created by the author-provided ZIP file - re-use it.
+  - The manuscript's files should be in a subdirectory (e.g, `111234`, the openICPSR repository number).
   - Perform a `git add`, `git commit`, `git push` sequence to populate the Bitbucket repo with the authors' replication materials (see above how to handle data).
+- [ ] Also add the manuscript, and any response by the authors (if a revision)
+  - Download from Jira issue attachments.
+The manuscript is often called `PDF_Proof.pdf`.
+The response is often called `Response_to_Data_editor.pdf`.
+  - Add to the root of the repository, and add them to the Git repo (e.g., `git add PDF_Proof.pdf Response_to_Data_Editor.pdf`)
+- [ ] Be sure to `git push` it all to Bitbucket, with a meaningful commit message.

 Now you will establish a **list of Datasets used** and fill out the **Data Citation and Information** report.
 - From the **README** provided by the authors, the **data section** of the article itself, or an **appendix**, establish a list of datasets used in the article.